fun4seb/GitNotes/2021 ~ Fall/GEOG 374/GEOG374 - Week 2.md

     - **Persistent juveniles** = seedlings capable of long-term persistence in a juvenile state to wait until conditions are favorable or disturbances stop
         - Advantageous when the site is subject to low intensities of disturbances (wait for an opening to mature)

+## Vegetative Reproduction
+- **Vegetative reproduction** = any form of asexual reproduction occurring in plants in which a new plant grows from a fragment of the parent plant or grows from a specialized reproductive structure

+- **Ways in which plants reproduce include:**
+    - Underground organs (tuber, bulb, rhizomes)
+    - Root suckers
+    - Stolon
+    - Layering
+    - Sprouts
+    - Plantlets
+    - Bulbils (above ground bulbs)
+    - Clonal fragmentation
+    - Seeds

+- Some plants can both reproduce sexually and vegetatively
+    - Plants produce vegetatively when there are unfavorable conditions

+- **Plant Clones:**
+    - **Ramet** = refers to a single physiological individual produced by clonal propagation; a single "clone"
+    - **Genet** = refers to a group of ramets that originate from a single seed

 # Plant Life Cycles
 - Plant life cycles include:
     - Growth